-Bulk density is very important when using volumetric dosing systems, same pigments concentration can do different result if bulk density is different.
+Bulk density is very important when using volumetric dosing systems.
+The same pigment concentrations can have different results if the bulk density is different.

 The science of colour measurement.

-Tendency of the colour to remain constant in time when applying the same masterbatch dosage under the same conditions along the production process.
+Tendency of the colour to remain constant over time when applying the same masterbatch dosage under the same conditions throughout the production process.

 Measure of the colouring ability of a masterbatch.
 A degree of the colour intensity given by the masterbatch.

 It is the general term for the process of forming covalent bonds or relatively short sequences of chemical bonds to join two polymer chains together.

 The cross-linking can be done in different ways in the cable industry.
 These include Peroxid Crosslinking, Silane Crosslinking and Irradiation Crosslinking.

 Dilution is the property according to which a masterbatch is integrated in the polymeric compound.
 A dilution problem can occur when the Masterbatch does not evenly incorporate into the polymeric compound.

 More intense colour or masterbatch lumps may be observed in the final product.
 This can be solved by modifying the process conditions, raw materials or the masterbatch formulation.

 Dispersion is the property according to which a pigment contained in masterbatch is evenly distributed in the polymeric compound.
 A dispersion problem may have occurred if pigment spots can be seen in the final product.